-Welcome to the website for the Center for American Music.
-Please take a moment to explore the site, which includes course listings in American music for Spring 2016 and information about who we are and what we do.
-The Center for American Music is located in the College of Fine Arts at the University of Texas at Austin.
+Welcome to the Center for American Music.
+Please take a moment to explore our site, which includes course listings in American music for fall 2018 and information about who we are and what we do.
+The Center for American Music is located in the College of Fine Arts, Butler School of Music at the University of Texas at Austin.

 A Selection of Courses in American Music

-Highlights of Spring 2016 course offerings in American music:
+Highlights of Fall 2018 course offerings in American music:

 - MUS 307.1: Music of African Americans—This course carries a cultural diversity flag.

-- MUS 307.2: History of Rock—This course carries a cultural diversity flag.
+- MUS 307.2: History of Rock Music—This course carries a cultural diversity flag.

 - MUS 307.3: Jazz Appreciation—This course carries a cultural diversity flag.

-- MUS 385J: Music of Latin America and the Caribbean
+- MUS 380: Music of Mexico and the Caribbean